 * High-grade office paper

 * Metal Cans: all food and beverage containers made of aluminum, steel, tin or bi-metal(aluminum & steel).

 * Plastic Containers: food and beverage containers made of PET and HDPE plastics.
 Other plastics (LDPE, PVC, PP & PS) are also recyclable, including soda bottles, milk jugs, water bottles, detergent bottles, and food containers.

-* Other paper products such as old (clean) newsprint, magazines, and telephone directories.
+* Other paper products such as old (clean) newsprint.

 * Glass Containers: food and beverage containers (bottles & jars) made of amber, clear and green glass.

 Collecting recyclables reduces a company’s waste disposal costs by diverting materials from waste.
 Recycling can also provide revenues through the sale of collected materials.
 In addition, collecting recyclables helps to ensure an adequate supply of raw materials for manufacturing recycled products.
 Recycling also has important environmental benefits, including the conservation of energy, natural resources, and valuable landfill capacity.
 Company support of recycling also can improve customer and employee relations by demonstrating a company’s commitment to environmental protection.

 Convenience is the key to a successful recycling program.
 A convenient collection system will encourage employees to carefully sort recyclables by material type and to eliminate contaminants.
 Get to know your waste stream.
 This can be done through a waste assessment that identifies the types and amounts of waste a facility generates.
 By conducting a waste assessment, you will gather baseline information that can be used to set goals and monitor progress.